hogeschool/Software-Construction/Workshop - CI_CD/04_setup.md

 <br>

 Let's see what the coverage is, you would expect it to be 50% right?
-Run the following command to check what the result will be `pytest -v --conv`
+Run the following command to check what the result will be `pytest -v --cov`
+> :notebook: Sometimes it's needed to prepend your command with `python -m`, depending on how your packages are installed.

 ```shell
 collected 2 items